 Our Analysis and Test Results

 Compared to standard non-inflatable foam pads like the Therm-A-Rest Z Lite Sol, the ProLite is a definite step up in comfort.
 Our testers found it to be relatively comfortable; however, it is only one inch thick and is the thinnest inflatable air mattress we tested.
-It is also slightly narrower than the Therm-a-Rest Trail Lite - Women's even though the specs say they are both 20 inches wide.
-The most comfortable pad we tested was the REI AirRail 1.5 Self-Inflating - Women's, which is a whole 3 inches wider and is super cushy.
+It is also slightly narrower than other foam pads we've reviewed.
+If you're looking for comfort, any of the other pads in this review would be a better choice.

 The ProLite shines in this category.
 Though it is the lightest inflatable pad we tested, it is also one of the most durable.
-It features a burly 70 Denier fabric on its bottom, making it much tougher than the NeoAir XLite's fragile 30 Denier bottom.
+It features a burly 70 Denier fabric on its bottom, making it much tougher than the pads with fragile 20-30 Denier materials.
 A testament to its durability is that one tester used the women's ProLite for her entire thru-hike of the Pacific Crest Trail, and she never had to patch it once.
 The new ProLite is a darker red color and shows dirt less than previous models.
 With its valve upgrade, this model is probably more durable as there had been complaints that the old valve would leak easily.

-The ProLite weighs in at one pound two ounces, making it one of the lightest self-inflating air mattress we tested.
-It is not as lightweight or as cushy as the NeoAir, but it is a much more affordable option and is more comfortable than a standard non-inflating pad.
+The ProLite weighs in at one pound two ounces, making it one of the lightest self-inflating sleeping pads we tested.
+It is not as lightweight or cushy as others in this review, but it is a much more affordable option and is more comfortable than a standard non-inflating pad.

-At 10 x 4.25 inches, the ProLite also has the smallest packed size of all the self-inflating mattresses we tested, though it is still not as small or light as the NeoAir XLite.
+At 10 x 4.25 inches, the ProLite also has the smallest packed size of all the self-inflating mattresses we tested, though it is nowhere near the smallest packed size overall.

-The ProLite costs $90, and there are better pads out there for the same price or less money.
-You can spend $10 more and get the ProLite Plus, which is almost double the warmth and more comfortable, but also heavier and bulkier.
+The ProLite is not a great value, and there are better pads out there for the same price or less money.
+You can spend $10 more and get a comparable model, some of which are almost double the warmth and more comfortable, but also heavier and bulkier.